simulogics/airlinesim-docs/content/docs/user-interface/private-messages.md

 ---
-title: "Private Messages Tab"
+title: "Private Messages"
 weight: 5
 ---

-# Private Messages Tab
+# Private Messages

 Use this tab to access the in-game messages you have sent and received.